 Each inmate is assigned to a housing unit.
 A unit is a self-contained inmate living area that includes both housing sections and office space for unit staff.
 Each unit is staffed by a Unit Team directly responsible for the inmates living in the unit.
 The unit offices are located in the units so staff and inmates can be accessible to each other.
-The unit staff typically includes a Unit Manager, Case Manager, Correctional Counselor, and Unit Secretary.
-The Staff Psychologist, Education Advisor and Unit Officer are considered members of the Unit Team and provide input for classification purposes.
+Unit team typically includes a Unit Manager, Case Manager, Correctional Counselor, and a Unit Secretary.
+The Staff Psychologist, Education Advisor, and Unit Officer are considered members of the Unit Team and provide input for classification purposes.

 Inmates are assigned to a specific Unit Team.
 Generally, the resolution of issues or matters of interest while at the institution are most appropriately initiated with the Unit Team.
 Unit Team members are available to assist in many areas, including parole matters, release planning, personal and family problems, counseling and assistance in setting and attaining goals while in prison.
-Ordinarily, a member of the unit staff will be at the institution from 7:30 a.m. to 7:00 p.m., and during the day on weekends and holidays.
+Ordinarily, a member of the unit team will be at the institution from 7:30 a.m. to 7:00 p.m., and during the day on weekends and holidays.
+The Unit Teams will have open house hours Monday through Friday from 2:00 P.M. until 3:30 P.M.

-GENERAL FUNCTIONS OF UNIT STAFF
+GENERAL FUNCTION OF THE STAFF